Applying to the MD/PhD Program

 - Letters of recommendation from research supervisor(s) are an important component of the evaluation process.
 At least one and preferably two letters from research mentors should attest to the applicant’s abilities and commitment to research.

 - Additionally, a minimum of one year in research experience is required.
 The goal of the program is to train the next generation of academic physician scientists.
 Therefore, an important factor in selecting MD/PhD applicants is evidence of a passion for research supported by substantial research experiences that have provided opportunities for independent and critical scientific thinking.
 A significant number of MD/PhD applicants have spent one or more years completing research, thus confirming their desire for a career in research.
 Consequently, it is recommended that MD/PhD candidates have at least one year of documented laboratory experience.
 Publications and/or presentations at national meetings are encouraged.
 Successful applicants will be those who recognize and are capable of meeting the demands and responsibilities of a MD/PhD program, which is at a minimum seven years in duration.

-Following submission and review of applications, MD/PhD interviews will be held on Monday/Tuesday, November 3-4, 2019, and Monday/Tuesday, November 17-18, 2019.
-If selected, you will be invited to visit the University of Arizona College of Medicine – Phoenix campus via email.
+Following submission and review of applications, MD/PhD interviews and Virtual Applicant Visit Days will be held on Tuesday/Wednesday, November 3-4, 2020, and Tuesday/Wednesday, November 17-18, 2020.
+If selected, you will be invited by the University of Arizona College of Medicine – Phoenix via email.

 Candidates who are applying for the MD/PhD are only eligible for admission to that program.

 The University of Arizona College of Medicine – Phoenix offers multiple opportunities to actively participate in research.
 Learn more about pursing your research interests and current research at the college.